Highlights Of The Program

 • Articulating how EORGAS lowers IFT, shrinks swelling clays, mobilizes asphaltenes, and tolerates impurities such as N₂ and CH₄

-• Showing how EORGAS applies to conventional, heavy oil, and shale EOR, including as an additive to SAGD operations at reservoir conditions
+• Highlighting how EORGAS applies to conventional, heavy oil, and shale EOR, including as an additive to SAGD operations at reservoir conditions

 10:05 - 10:10